nyy100604/Early-Childhood-STEM-Teacher-Training-Certification-System/README.md

 ## Video Introduction

-Here is a video introduction to the Temperature Insurance platform:
+Here is a video introduction to the system:

 [![Watch the video](./public//home//hero.png)](https://youtu.be/OP0Wdt7YDf8)